|Guide||♦||2 Triplogs||Active Topic|

 Trail #609 is a short connector trail in the eastern Primitive Blue Range.
 The trail provides a convenient connector for backpacking in the area as well as a nice section of trail for completing day hiking loops out of Bear Valley.

-Trail 609 intersects with the Little Blue Trail less than a mile downstream of Bear Valley.
+Trail 609 intersects with the Little Blue Trail #41 less than a mile downstream of Bear Valley.
 The trail junction is not marked.
-Trail 609 travels primarily through a mixed forest of hardwoods and healthy ponderosa, however, some nice views of the unique geology of the Little Blue can be seen early in the hike.
+Trail 609 travels primarily through a mixed forest of hardwoods and healthy ponderosa.
+However, you can see some nice views of the unique geology of the Little Blue early in the hike.
 The trail mainly travels parallel to an unnamed drainage that is dry for most of the year.
 The trail is well marked and relatively easy to follow.
 As one nears the top of the trail, the forest gives way to juniper.
-The trail is perhaps a little more faint through here and it may take a minute to identify the intersection with the Cow Flat Trail #55.
+The trail is perhaps a little fainter through here, and it may take a minute to identify the intersection with Cow Flat Trail #55.

 There are several opportunities for camping along the trail.